gustavoschwartz/health-journey/plan.md

 ### Status: Done

 ### What you're building
-The `get_strava_data(date)` tool: fetch activities from Strava for a given date, normalize to the workout schema, store in PostgreSQL (cache-aside), and return structured data matching the tool contract in `architecture.md`.
+The `get_strava_data(target_date, db, today=None)` tool: fetch activities from Strava for a given date, normalize to the workout schema, store in PostgreSQL (cache-aside), and return structured data matching the tool contract in `architecture.md`.
+The module also exports the Claude-facing layer:
+`GET_STRAVA_DATA_TOOL` (JSON schema) and `handle_get_strava_data` (string-date
+adapter), which the Task 8 orchestrator registers and routes to.

 ### Cache-aside rule
-Check PostgreSQL first.
-If data exists for the requested date, return it.
-If not, fetch from Strava API, store it, then return it.
+A past date is served from PostgreSQL when its workouts are stored **or** sync_log records a successful fetch for it — the coverage row is what lets rest days (no workouts) be cached instead of re-fetched forever.
+On a cache miss, fetch from the API, store workouts + a coverage row, then return.
+Today is always fetched fresh — the day isn't over yet.
+Calories require one extra detail-endpoint call per new activity (the list endpoint omits them).

 ### Definition of done (prose)
 > The Strava tool is working when: calling get_strava_data() for a date with known